skysqlinc/skysql-docs/docs/Security/README.md

 # Security

-!!!
-Note
-    TODO - describe security properly - things like how storage is encrypted, between zones, etc

 SkySQL takes security very seriously and provides security at all levels - encryption on-the-wire, encrypted storage, guarded compute, multiple levels of authentication and Authorization.